craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

     :local:
     :depth: 2

-This section describes various ways of installing and configuring CrafterCMS.
+This section describes the various ways of installing and configuring CrafterCMS.

-First we'll take a look at the requirements and supported platform for installing/setting up CrafterCMS.
+First we'll take a look at the requirements and supported platform for installing and setting up CrafterCMS.

 .. _requirements_supported_platforms: